 After one or more teeth have been removed, you will want to do all the right things for the area to heal quickly and smoothly.
 This requires that a blood clot is formed.
 The blood clot covers the extraction site and allows the area to heal.
 The tips below help the blood clot to form properly and not become dislodged.

 Your bleeding should be mostly stopped by the time you get home.
-There may be blood present when you spit and may look bright pink the first day following extractions.
+There may be blood present when you spit and your saliva may look bright pink the first day following extractions.
 If you do require placement of more gauze, be sure it is directly over where the tooth was.
-Be sure you bite down with considerable force.
+Bite down with considerable force.
 Leave the gauze in place for fifteen minutes.
 If bleeding has not decreased in 3-4 hours, bite on a dampened tea bag placed directly over the surgical site.
 The tannic acid in the tea helps the blood to clot.

 The best way to prevent infection is to keep your mouth clean.
 That said, don’t brush for the first 24 hours after extraction.
 After that, brush your teeth in your usual manner each time after you eat.
 You can also gently rinse with warm salt water several times a day, beginning no sooner than six hours after surgery.
 A warm salt water rinse every four hours and after meals flushes out particles of food and debris and helps decrease the chances of an infection developing.
 AVOID VIGOROUS SWISHING.

 Pain may be the most severe the first day and then diminish each day thereafter.
-Pain that goes away after two or three days, especially if you have had wisdom teeth removed, and then comes back is not normal.
-If that happens to you, please call the doctor who performed the extractions immediately.
-This is an easy problem for us to treat if you will just let us know.
+Pain that goes away after two or three days and then comes back is not normal, especially if you have had wisdom teeth removed.
+If this happens to you, please call the doctor or oral surgeon who performed the extraction immediately as this is an easy problem for us to treat.

-You may use an ice bag to reduce swelling, discomfort, and possible bleeding in the first twelve hours after surgery.
-Do not leave it against the skin for more than 15 minutes at a time; you could frostbite your cheeks.
+You may use an ice pack to reduce swelling, discomfort, and possible bleeding in the first twelve hours after surgery.
+If you don’t have an ice pack, a Ziploc bag of ice will work, too, or even a frozen bag of peas.
+Just make sure to have a towel wrapped around what you use, and do not leave it against the skin for more than 15 minutes at a time; you could frostbite your cheeks.

 On the day of surgery, keep your diet soft.
 Starting the day after your surgery, eat as well as you can, even if it means relying entirely on liquids.
 Do not use a straw as the suction may cause removal of the blood clot, which is crucial to healing.
 A well-balanced diet is beneficial to rapid healing.
 AVOID HOT AND SPICY FOODS.